ibm-cloud-docs/vpc/file_storage_vpc_adjustable_iops.md

 4. In the side panel, adjust IOPS as follows:

-   * For an IOPS tier, select a different tier from the dropdown menu.
-For example, you might have a 3 IOPS/GB general purpose profile you're increasing to a 5 IOPS/GB profile.
+   * For an IOPS tier, select a different tier from the menu.
+For example, you might have a 3 IOPS/GB general-purpose profile that you want to increase to a 5 IOPS/GB profile.

    * For a Custom IOPS, the current IOPS value is shown and file share size.
-Enter a new IOPS value in the range specified for that custom band.
+Enter a new IOPS value in the range that is specified for that custom band.

 5. Review the estimated monthly order summary for your geography and new pricing.

 6. If you're satisfied, click **Save and continue**.

-Your new IOPS allocation will be realized when you restart the instance.
+Your new IOPS allocation is realized when you restart the instance.

 ## Adjust IOPS from the CLI
-{: #adjust-vpc-iops-cli}
+{: #adjust-vpc-iops-cli-file}
 {: cli}

 ### Adjust IOPS for a Custom profile
-{: #adjust-iops-cli}
+{: #adjust-iops-cli-file}

 From the CLI, use the `share-update` command with the `--iops` property to indicate the new IOPS size for a custom profile.
-The IOPS you indicate must be within the range for the size of the file share (see [Custom IOPS profile](/docs/vpc?topic=vpc-file-storage-profiles&interface=ui#custom)).
+The IOPS that you indicate must be within the range for the size of the file share (see [Custom IOPS profile](/docs/vpc?topic=vpc-file-storage-profiles&interface=ui#custom)).

 ```sh
 ibmcloud is share-update SHARE_NAME --iops IOPS
 ```
 {: pre}

-This example shows an increase of IOPS from 100 IOPS to 1,200 IOPS for a 100 GB file share based on a 100 - 499 custom profile.
+The following example shows an increase of IOPS from 100 IOPS to 1,200 IOPS for a 100 GB file share based on a 100 - 499 custom profile.
 (The IOPS range for this custom band is 100 - 6,000 IOPS.)

 ```bash
 ibmcloud is share-update my-file-share --profile custom-iops --iops 1200